 There are 186 school days each year and all students at PHS are required to take 8 classes each semester on a block scheduling system.
-A 45 minute seminar class is held everyday which allows students the opportunity to study, make-up work, or see teachers for extra assistance.
-Seminar, driver’s education, and teacher aide classes earn a quarter credit each semester.
+A 45 minute advisory class is held everyday which allows students the opportunity to study, make-up work, or see teachers for extra assistance.
+Advisory, driver’s education, and teacher aide classes earn a quarter credit each semester.
 Students earn a half credit for most courses by earning a passing grade for the semester.
 A broad selection of courses are available including college prep, vocational, special education, and general education courses.
 Juniors and seniors are able to take concurrent college classes at Fort Scott Community College.
 Honors and Advanced Placement classes are not available, but the regular core curriculum provides enough challenge that PHS's students have exceeded the state and national average on the ACT for the past several years.
 Contract courses are also available for students needing to obtain high school credits and who possess the ability and desire to work independently.

 Paola Academic Completion Program (PACP)

 Day and evening classes are held with credits applying toward graduation from PHS.
 The program uses A+ VPL, a computerized, mastery-based high school curriculum.
 The center has a state approved curriculum, and a four-day school week.